oekosheri/GB_code/README.md

 You can choose a combination of atom remmoval and rigid body translation for finding the minimum energy GB.

 - dimensions: Finally the supercell dimensions according to the io_file.
-Make sure you always choose a large enough l1 dimension that the Gb and its periodic image do not interact.
+Make sure you always choose a large enough l1 dimension that the GB and its periodic image do not interact.

 As an example, we change the default gb_plane to [2,  1, -2] and rigid_trans to 'yes' in the io_file.
 To produce the GB of interest we go on with: [_gb_generator.py_](./gb_generator.py)